 These small lizards come in white, yellow and spotted variants and are fascinating to watch.
 They move slowly and aren’t likely to bite you.
 Besides the turtles, Leopard Geckos are also among the low maintenance pets with the longest life spans.
 They live up to 20 years and eat mostly crickets, wax worms, and mealworms.
 Taking care of these pets will cost around $20 a month.
 Leopard Geckos will be more than content in a 15–20 gallon tank.
 Those usually fit a few of them so they can keep each other company.

 When it comes to monthly costs, these tiny creatures beat even Guinea Pigs, and that’s why they’re popular among the cheapest pets.
 The monthly cost for a hamster’s well-being is merely $10, excluding water, a cage and a wheel to burn off some extra calories.
 Keep in mind that there are five common species of hamsters that have some different needs.
 That said, their tiny size and low food intake make them the perfect pets that require little care, and you can even let your younger children look after them.
+Still, if you’re worried about smells, you can invest in a pet odor eliminator.
 Sadly, they live up to just three years on average.

 Here’s another idea that might scare people off.
 Scorpions are very low maintenance pets that don’t require any unique treatment.
 But they naturally live in hot places like deserts, so you have to keep their tank at a temperature of 80–90⁰ F (27–32⁰C).
 Scorpions like their diet full of crickets, small mealworms, and wax worms and you only have to feed them once every other day.
 They don’t grow too big and reach up to 8 inches (20.32 cm).
 Depending on their nature and how well you look after them, they can live anywhere between 2–6 years.